Disjunctive bases: normal forms and model theory for modal logics: Introduction

 This problem turned up in recent work~\cite{enqv:comp17}, by ourselves together with Seifan, where we extended our earlier completeness result for Moss-style fixpoint logics~\cite{enqv:comp16} to the predicate liftings setting.
 Our solution was to introduce the concept of a \emph{disjunctive basis}, which formalizes in a compact way the minimal requirements that a collection of predicate liftings $\La$ must meet in order for the class of corresponding $\La$-automata to admit a simulation theorem.
 Our aim in the present paper is to follow up on this conceptual contribution, which we believe is of much wider significance besides providing a tool to prove completeness results.

 Exemplifying this, we shall explore some of the applications of our coalgebraic simulation theorem.
 Some of these transfer known results for nabla based fixpoint logics to the predicate liftings setting; for example, we show that a linear-size model property holds for our non-deterministic automata (or ``disjunctive'' automata as we will call them), following~\cite{vene:auto06}.
 We also show that uniform interpolation results hold for coalgebraic fixpoint logics in the presence of a disjunctive basis, which was proved for the Moss-style languages in~\cite{mart:unif15}.
 We prove a Lyndon theorem for coalgebraic fixpoint logics, generalizing a result for the standard modal $\mu$-calculus proved in~\cite{dago:logi00}: a formula is monotone in one of its variables if and only if it is equivalent to one in which the variable appears positively.
 We also prove an explicitly \emph{one-step} version of this last result, which we believe has some practical interest for modal fixpoint logics: It is used to show that, given an expressively complete set of monotone predicate liftings, its associated $\mu$-calculus has the same expressive power as the full $\mu$-calculus based on the collection of all monotone predicate liftings.
-We also prove a Janin-Walukiewicz style characterization theorem for coalgebraic $\mu$-calculi admitting slightly stronger form of disjunctive bases, continuing the line of work initiated in~\cite{enqv:mona15,enqv:expr17}.
-Finally, we show that the sum, product and composition of two modal logics that admit a disjunctive bases also admit a disjunctive basis, thus providing a tool for modular construction of logics to which our results apply.
+Finally, we show that the sum, product and composition of two modal logics that admit disjunctive bases also admit a disjunctive basis, thus providing a tool for modular construction of logics to which our results apply.

 Next to proving these results, we compare the notion of a disjunctive basis to the nabla based approach to coalgebraic fixpoint logics.
 The connection will be highlighted in Section~\ref{s:yoneda} where we discuss disjunctive predicate liftings via the Yoneda lemma: here the Barr lifting of the ambient functor (on which the semantics of nabla modalities are based) comes into the picture naturally.
 However, this is not to say that disjunctive bases are just ``nablas in disguise'': it is a fundamental concept, formulated specifically to suit the approach to coalgebraic modal logics via predicate liftings, rather than nabla based languages.
 Furthermore, in cases where these two approaches to coalgebraic logics are not equivalent, disjunctive bases may be available even when nabla formulas fail to provide them.
 We shall see that there are several concrete and natural examples of this.
 A particularly interesting specimen is \emph{graded modal logic}, which adds counting modalities to standard modal logic.
 While we will see that the standard nabla formulas of this language do not provide a disjunctive basis, nevertheless a disjunctive basis for graded modal logic does exist.